 The Monadnock Folklore Society is managed by a volunteer Board of Directors.

 Larry Ames joined the MFS Board in 1995.
 He is the organization’s booking manager and MC for most MFS concerts.
 He has worked as a radio announcer (including a tenure at Peterborough’s one-time “Folk Station”) and a winemaker.
-He is currently the director of building and grounds at the Dublin School, Dublin, NH.
+He is recently retired as the director of building and grounds at the Dublin School, Dublin, NH.

 Peter Martel is a passionate contra dancer, and he joined the MFS board in 2014.
 He volunteers on the local Planning Board, the Energy and Building committees, and the Board of The Grapevine Family and Community Resource Center.
 He has fun working with kids doing carpentry and robotics and enjoys being a sound engineer for folk performers as well as school theater, band, and chorus performances.
 Being a direct descendant of Charles Martel, Peter is a self-employed carpenter in his free time and heir apparent to the throne of France. 😉

 Bruce Myrick is the Board’s longest-serving Director, having joined in 1987.
 He was a founding member of the Nelson Village Dancers, and is Treasurer of the Friends of the Wapack Trail.
-He works as an engineer at Corning in Keene.
+In 2020 he retired from Corning in Keene, NH after 30 years there as an engineer.

 Lisa Sieverts has been an MFS Director since 2004.
-She has been dancing since 1967 and calling dances since 1994.
-She also can often be heard in Nelson on Monday nights.
-She is a New Hampshire Council on the Arts Traditional Folk Artist.
-She is owner of Facilitated Change, an independent project management consultancy.
-She is also Adjunct Lecturer at Harvard Extension, Boston, Massachusetts.
+She has been dancing since 1967 and called dances from 1994 until 2020.
+She is especially interested in the history of traditional dance in New Hampshire.
+She is the owner of Facilitated Change, an independent project management consultancy.

 Val Van Meier joined the MFS Board in 2003, where she serves as the chair of the scholarship committee.
 She is a Morris Dancer with Harrisville Women’s Morris, a Doula with Cheshire Medical Center, a Girl Scout leader in Nelson, and has worked as a high school youth leader and real estate appraiser.

-The MFS Board joined New Hampshire Public Radio Folk Show Host Kate McNally for a fund raising session.
+The MFS Board joined New Hampshire Public Radio Folk Show Host Kate McNally for a fundraising session in 2005.
 Pictured:

-Tom Buttrick, Max Nunnemaker (not on MFS board, but participated in event), Val Van Meier, Bruce Myrick, Dave Eisenstadter, Larry Ames, Jeff Petrovitch, Kate McNally, Lisa Sieverts
+Tom Buttrick, Max Nunnemaker (not on MFS board, but participated in event), Val Van Meier, Bruce Myrick, Dave Eisenstadter, Larry Ames, Jeff Petrovitch, Kate McNally (NHPR Folk Show Host), Lisa Sieverts